influenza virus vaccine (nasal) (cont.)

 IN THIS ARTICLE

-What should I discuss with my healthcare provider before receiving this vaccine (FluMist)?
+What should I discuss with my healthcare provider before receiving this vaccine (FluMist 2012-2013)?

 Vaccines may be harmful to an unborn baby and generally should not be given to a pregnant woman.
 However, not vaccinating the mother could be more harmful to the baby if the mother becomes infected with a disease that this vaccine could prevent.
 Your doctor will decide whether you should receive this vaccine, especially if you have a high risk of infection with influenza.

-It is not known whether nasal influenza virus vaccine passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether influenza virus nasal vaccine passes into breast milk or if it could harm a nursing baby.
+Tell your doctor if you are breast-feeding a baby.

 This vaccine should not be given to anyone younger than 2 or older than 49 years of age.

 This vaccine is given as a nasal spray into each nostril.
-Your doctor, nurse, or other healthcare provider will give you this vaccine.
+A healthcare provider will give you this vaccine.

 You should receive a flu vaccine every year.
 Your immunity will gradually decrease over the 12 months after you receive the influenza virus vaccine.
 Children receiving this vaccine may need a repeat dose two months after receiving the first vaccine.